labgrid-project/labgrid/doc/configuration.rst

     specified in the environment file
   - do-clean (str): If set to "1" this cleans the build before starting, otherwise it does an incremental build
+  - build-dir (str): If set, this is used as the build directory for U-Boot
+  - process-limit (int): Limits the number of buildman processes which can be running jobs at once.
+Set this to 1 to avoid over-taxing your CPU.
+Buildman does its own multithreading, so each process will use all available CPUs anyway.

 Environment variables:
   - U_BOOT_BUILD_DIR (str): If present, this is used as the build directory for